wp-plugins/footer-putter/readme.txt

 == Changelog ==

+= 1.9 = Added title to Footer Trademarks Widget, improved control over widgets on landing pages with a filter hook, improved online documentation, refactored code in accordance with current WordPress coding standards.
-= 1.8 = Added options to use HTML5 microdata and to apply rel=nofollow automatically to footer trademark links = 1.7.1 = Fix bug when loaded under AJAX
+= 1.8 = Added options to use HTML5 microdata and location geo-coordinates for the business location and to apply rel=nofollow to footer trademark links
+= 1.7.1 = Fix bug when loaded under AJAX
 = 1.7 = Made email address a mailto link.
 Added pre-defined classes, tiny and small, to make it easy to use a smaller font size in the footer on pages such as landing pages.
 Added widget visibility setting to make it easy to either hide or show the footer widgets on landing pages.
 Replaced the plugin icon image in admin menu with a dashicons font character.
 Automatically uses HTML5 if theme supports HTML5 - no manual setting required.
 = 1.6 = Add option to include email address in the copyright footer widget, remove the automatic adding of rel=nofollow in footer links, and add optional sub-footer sections to the privacy and terms pages